 Plan design strategy has become very important to provide sustainable cost for benefit plans.
 Many costs within the benefit plan can rise at a faster rate than CPI and business owners need advice to ensure they are choosing plan options and a budget appropriate for their company.
 Some topical questions for the current environment are: Will we cover medical cannabis under the Benefit Plan?
 Should we have a Prescription Drug maximum on our plan?
-Do we extend benefit past age 65/70 until retirement?
+Do we extend benefits past age 65/70 until retirement?
 Should we cover Wellness Items under our Health Spending Account and which ones?
 Do we have a combined maximum for Paramedical Practitioners under the plan?
-Should we allow Adult Othodontia?
+Should we allow Adult Orthodontia?
 The answers to these questions requires some discussion and may be made on a case by case basis.

-Plans have changed in recent year to now include Group Critical Illness, Employee Assistance Plans, Web-based Wellness Resources, Health spending Accounts, Mental Health Care consultative services, Second Opinion Services for serious illness diagnosis, Cancer assistance plans and Online Health Assessment Tools to name a few.
+Plans have changed in recent year to now include Group Critical Illness, Tele-Health, Employee Assistance Plans, Web-based Wellness Resources, Health spending Accounts, Mental Health Care consultative services, Second Opinion Services for serious illness diagnosis, Cancer assistance plans and Online Health Assessment Tools to name a few.